hb-test717/Rick-and-Morty/README.md

 ## Project Notes
 The project uses the Rick and Morty API to fetch data about characters, locations, and episodes.
 It also utilizes Chakra UI for styling and Apollo Client for GraphQL queries.

+### Task requirements
+All requirements listed on the documents have been carefully worked through and have been met.
+Ideally, these would be tested but I have skipped it to focus on other parts of the project.
+This would be the next step in the development process.

 ### Assumptions and comments
 - I used a blocking modal overlay to ensure that the user isn't redirected to a separate page and reuse the modal.
 - I've added testing libraries such as Jest and React Testing Library as this was a required for developing multiple shared component while ensuring no regression over the course of the development